andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 $$ \rightarrow a = b $$ OR $$ a = -b $$

 Asides aside, why is this relevant?
 Well, Gelfand is drawing our attention to the fact that when factoring a polynomial, it helps to see when it has a zero value.
 But why is that useful?
 Because as we've seen more than once before, if you have a single factor of zero, then the outcome of everything will be zero and this then gives us one of our factors.
 Let's try it and see what happens.
-But we'll pull out the tricks explicitly just before we move to that.
+But we'll pull out these tricks explicitly just before we move to that.

 ## Tricks Arising
 ### When Factoring, Find a Simple Case
 We got here by trying to see the wood for the trees, and as in many other circumstances on our journey, finding a simple case of something frequently helps, just like it did above.

-### When Factoring, Look for a Zero Result
+### When Factoring, Ask "What Gives a a Zero Result?"
 The prime example of "a simple case" is when our result is zero.
 If you can find this, you have one of your factors pre-rolled.
 (N.b. a "factor" can be an expression rather than a number, e.g. $(x - 1)$)

 ## Gelfand Problem 113